The cause and effect of global issues.

 The causes of poverty are complex, and interlinked.
-Historical circumstances such as wars can create poverty, but even during wartime, certain groups of people are more likely to fall into destitution than others.
+Historical circumstances, like conflict and wars can create poverty, but even during adverse world events, certain groups of people are more likely to face challenges than others.

 On top of these ‘man-made’ differences, geographic location also matters.
 Where you live in the world, and whether or not that place is prone to extreme weather events – earthquakes, tsunamis, typhoons, droughts, even climate change – can have a huge influence on whether or not you experience poverty.